Dan-Patterson/Tools_for_ArcGIS_Pro/PointTools/README.md

 Developed in ArcGIS PRO.

-Most tools use NumPy for their data processing (numpy >= 1.16 should be fine).
+Most tools use NumPy for their data processing.

 *Notes*

 - Download the zip file and unzip in a folder.
 - Add the toolbox to your project.

-The scripts can be examined here without having to download the zip.
+- There is a atbx and tbx version of the toolboxes, the contents of the Scripts folder is also available here if you just want to examine script contents.

 **Toolbox, Toolsets and Tools**